radwinskis/RadGEEToolbox/paper/paper.md

 ## Multispectral Tools

-The `LandsatCollection` and `Sentinel2Collection` modules support cloud/water filtering and provide indices for vegetation (NDVI), water (NDWI [@McFeeters:1996], NDTI [@Lacaux:2007]), turbidity, chlorophyll-a (3BDA [@Boucher:2018], 2BDA [@Buma&Lee:2020]), LST [@Sekertekin&Bonafoni:2020], halite [@Radwin&Bowen:2021], and gypsum [@Radwin&Bowen:2024].
-Users can generate classification rasters by applying a pixel value threshold for binary masking of a selected spectral index, with the option to set separate thresholds for Landsat TM and OLI sensors to account for differences in spectral sensitivity when working with long time series.
+The `LandsatCollection` and `Sentinel2Collection` modules support cloud/water filtering and provide indices for vegetation (NDVI), water (NDWI [@McFeeters:1996], aqueous turbidity (NDTI) [@Lacaux:2007]), aqueous chlorophyll-a (3BDA [@Boucher:2018], 2BDA [@Buma&Lee:2020]), Land Surface Temperature (LST) [@Sekertekin&Bonafoni:2020], halite [@Radwin&Bowen:2021], and gypsum [@Radwin&Bowen:2024].
+Users can generate classification rasters by choosing a pixel value threshold for binary masking of a selected spectral index, with the option to designate separate thresholds for Landsat TM and OLI sensors to account for differences in spectral sensitivity when working with long time series.

 ## SAR Tools